-School Council

-According to the MTA Constitution [Article 10.1 (a)] the Senior MTA Rep in each school must be elected to the School Council.
+- School Council According to the MTA Constitution [Article 10.1 (a)] the Senior MTA Rep in each school must be elected to the School Council.
 In effect, by becoming the Senior MTA Rep, you should automatically be a member of your School Council.
-Such representation ensures the application of the Collective Agreement at the school level to the teachers' best advantage.

-Governing Board According to MTA Policy, it is recommended that the MTA Rep serve on the school's governing board.
-It is understood that this may not always happen, but it is clearly advisable.
+Such representation ensures the application of the Collective Agreement at the school level to the teachers' best advantage. - Governing Board According to MTA Policy, it is recommended that the MTA Rep serve on the school's governing board.
+It is understood that this may not always happen, but it is clearly advisable. - Membership The MTA Rep(s) supplies the MTA with up-to-date membership lists and any changes occurring during the year. - Grievance Any teacher summoned for reasons of discipline is entitled to be accompanied by the MTA Rep (or official substitute).
+Whenever possible teachers in disagreement with their administration should avoid meeting alone with the administration.